-Should I Reject This MTurk Worker?
+Should I Reject This Participant?
 How to Fairly Identify Low-Quality Research Participants

 Josef Edelman, MS

-By Josef Edelman, MS, Aaron Moss, PhD, & Cheskie Rosenzweig, MS
+By Josef Edelman, MS, Aaron Moss, PhD, & Cheskie Rosenzweig, PhD

-When a research participant submits a survey on Amazon Mechanical Turk (MTurk), you, as the researcher, have two options.
-You can accept the HIT (Human Intelligence Task), in which case the participant gets paid and their approval rating increases.
-Or, you can reject the HIT, in which case the participant is not paid and their reputation suffers (i.e., their approval rating goes down).
+When a research participant submits a survey, you, as the researcher, have a few options.
+You can accept the submission, in which case the participant gets paid and their approval rating increases.
+Or, you can reject the submission, in which case the participant is not paid and their reputation suffers (i.e., their approval rating goes down).
+On Connect, there is also an option to reject participants but still pay them—this is sometimes a requirement by Institutional Review Boards (IRBs).

-Academic researchers are often reluctant to reject participant submissions because of constraints imposed by institutional review boards and concern for the welfare of people on MTurk.
+Academic researchers are often reluctant to reject participant submissions because of constraints imposed by IRBs and concern for participants’ welfare.
 Both concerns are reasonable.
 Yet, when researchers fail to reject clearly fraudulent submissions, bad actors are able to exploit the system.
-Data from CloudResearch indicate that almost 90% of researchers reject less than 1% of submissions (Figure 1).
+Data from CloudResearch indicate that almost 90% of researchers reject less than 1% of submissions on MTurk (Figure 1).
 And, only 4% of researchers ever reject more than 5% of submissions.

 Fig.1 Percentage of HITs rejected by Requesters on MTurk (Litman & Robinson, 2020)

-While the practice of accepting all submitted work protects participants from potential mistreatment, if no tasks submitted are ever rejected, this can have negative consequences on the well-being of the platform as a whole.
-First, many researchers rely on worker reputations to help them avoid low quality respondents.
-When workers are rejected, their reputation is also downgraded in addition to not being paid.
-Multiple rejections downgrade worker reputation to the point where they become ineligible for most HITs, effectively quarantining workers who are not paying attention and only trying to game the system.
-Research has shown that workers with low reputation ratings are indeed much more likely to provide random data in psychology studies (Peer et al, 2014).
-Thus, rejecting such workers provides protection to the research community as a whole by keeping bad actors from participating in research studies.
-When such workers are not rejected, their reputations remain intact and their fraudulent behavior is continuously reinforced.
-Rejections are particularly important for the growing number of studies on Mechanical Turk that pay workers substantial compensation, sometimes totaling over $500.
-Such studies require extra protection because without accountability they are certain to attract fraud.
-Having to pay all workers, independent of whether the task was completed properly, will make running such studies online impossible (Litman & Robinson, 2020).
+While the practice of accepting all submitted work protects participants from potential mistreatment, if low-quality tasks aren’t ever rejected, this can have negative consequences on the well-being of online platforms as a whole.
+First, many researchers rely on participants’ reputations to help them avoid low-quality respondents.
+When participants are rejected, their reputation is also downgraded in addition to not being paid (these systems work slightly differently on different platforms, but most have this mechanism in place).
+Multiple rejections downgrade participants’ reputation to the point where they become ineligible for most studies, effectively quarantining workers who are not paying attention or trying to game the system.
+Research has shown that MTurk workers with low reputation ratings are indeed much more likely to provide random data in psychology studies (Peer et al, 2014).
+Thus, rejecting such participants provides protection to the research community as a whole by keeping bad actors from participating in research studies.
+When such participants are not rejected, their reputations remain intact and their fraudulent behavior is continuously reinforced.

 Valid Reasons for Rejecting a Respondent’s Submission